tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 tuning_results <- map(results$inner_resamples, summarize_tune_results)
 ```

 Alternatively, since these computations can be run in parallel, we can use the furrr package.
-Instead of using `map()`, the function `future_map()` will parallelize using the [future package](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html).
+Instead of using `map()`, the function `future_map()` parallelizes the iterations using the [future package](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html).
 The `multisession` plan uses the local cores to process the inner resampling loop.
 The end results are the same as the sequential computations.

 ```r